-Apparently there are some salamanders that also behave in this gruesome way, as they force their ribs through their skin to produce protective barbs.
-And it is thought that nine out of the eleven frogs that belong to a group known as Astylosternus also feel compelled to act in this very bizarre way!
-Most of these are native to Cameroon.
+Apparently there are some salamanders that also behave in this incredible way, as they force their ribs through their skin to produce protective barbs.
+And it is thought that nine out of the eleven frogs that belong to a group known as Astylosternus also act in this way Most of these are native to Cameroon.

 There are some frogs that naturally have bony spines that protrude from their wrists, but this is something different as they are there already and are not made on demand as it were, as is the case with the horror frog.

-The other end of the claw is connected to a muscle.
-It is felt by experts that when the frog is attacked, it tightens this muscle, which pulls the claw downwards.
+The other end the claw is connected to a muscle.
+It is told by experts that when the frog is under attack from a predator, it suddenly tightens this muscle, which pulls the claw downwards.
 The sharp point then breaks away from the bony tip and cuts through the toe pad, emerging on the underside.
 The end result may look like a cat's claw, but the breaking and cutting mechanism is very different and unique among vertebrates.
 Also unique is the fact that the claw is just bone and does not have an outer coating of keratin like other claws do.